tchajed/thesis/outline.md

 Key idea, important to remaining structure: use new and heavyweight verification for transaction system, but simple and automated verification for transactions

-repeated hierarchy: API, specification, system design, proof
+repeated hierarchy: interface, specification, system design, proof

 # DaisyNFS